 Since the team’s return to Montreal in 1996, the Alouettes have been involved with youth by supporting several programs to fight the school dropout rate.
 These efforts are continuing and are intensifying with the creation of the Alouettes Foundation to be headed by Annie Larouche who has been with the organization since 1996, and has held several positions within the club as well as managing all aspects of the Montreal Alouettes cheerleaders.
 Active in the community, she is also involved in the Alouettes Alumni Association by coordinating its activities.

-The mission of the Alouettes Foundation is to promote education by working to reduce the dropout rate among adolescents and young adults, and to encourage the development of amateur football in Quebec.
+The mission of the Alouettes Foundation is to promote education by working to reduce the dropout rate among adolescents and young adults.

 “Community involvement is an integral part of our DNA.
 It is with a tremendous sense of pride and honour that I launch the Alouettes Foundation today.
 By our actions, our presence and our financial support, we are pleased with the contribution of our Foundation to develop youth both in classrooms and on the football field,” said former Alouettes President and CEO, Mark Weightman.